barumau/PanGlobish/english/108_verbe.md

 - The progressive aspect (**is**) indicates an event that is ongoing.
 - The perfect aspects
-    - The resultative aspect (**has**) indicates a completed event whose results have an effect on the present situation.
+    - The resultative aspect (**haf**) indicates a completed event whose results have an effect on the present situation.
     - The experiential aspect (**was**) indicates a completed event that has no connection to the present situation.
 - The future aspect (**wil**) indicates a situation that hasn't taken place yet.